-If you've been involved in the inner workings of a business, whether you own it or not, you've probably spent a good deal of your time on strategy and tactics.
+If you are involved in the inner workings of a business, whether you own it or not, you've probably spent a good deal of your time on strategy and tactics.
 These terms are standard in business, but many people, from business owners to marketing teams, have trouble differentiating between them.

 Defining Strategy and Tactics

 There are critical distinctions between strategy and tactics that require comprehension before implementing either.
 Here is a fantastic way to look at it; Your strategy is the destination, and your tactics are the specific actions you'll take along the way that will get you there.

 We could compare strategy and tactics all day, but it's important to note that they are never in conflict.
 They work together like old teammates, and it's impossible to put one into action without considering the other.

 When it comes to categorizing the steps you'll want to take for your business under the broad methods of strategy and tactics; it may help to refer to the following:

 Your strategy should define your goals, preferably long term, and how you currently plan to achieve them (this can change a little, as businesses are always evolving, and that's okay).
 A well-thought-out strategy will forge out the path you need to effectively achieve your company's mission, whatever it may be.

 Your tactics are a bit more flexible and are likely to change more than your strategy.
 Tactics pertain to short-term goals and the specific plans and resources you'll apply toward your strategy.
 You'll likely be unable to support your strategy without defining your tactics.